 Contact Information, Hours and Appointments

-Health Center appointments can be scheduled by phone, 207-859-4460, and press 1, or in person at the Garrison-Foster Health Center during office hours Monday-Friday, 8 a.m. to 8 p.m.
+Health Center appointments can be scheduled by phone, 207-859-4460, and press 1, or in person at the Garrison-Foster Health Center during office hours Monday-Friday, 8 a.m. to 4:30 p.m.
+For your convenience, appointments for routine visits and acute care can be made on-line through the Student Health Portal at any time.

 We are generally able to accommodate same-day visits for acute illnesses and injuries.
-It is best to call before 10 a.m. if you would like a same-day appointment as they are typically available earlier in the day.
+It is best to call before 10 a.m. or check availability through the Student Health Portal if you would like a same-day appointment as they are typically available earlier in the day.
 Routine travel visits, physical exams, or gynecological appointments should be scheduled 1-2 weeks in advance.

 Making an Appointment